 This is an easy and delicious restaurant style curry sauce!

-Almost every Indian curry house has it’s own curry sauce recipe.
+Almost every British Indian curry house has it’s own curry sauce recipe.
 These curry sauces are made in large batches and used as a base ingredient for many different curries.
-My original large scale sauce is now only in my ebook.
-It is great for when you want to make a lot of curries in one go or if you just want to have a nice homemade base sauce on hand to make fantastic curries quickly and easily.
+For best results at home, you will want to make a large batch of the sauce just as they do in curry houses.
+There is simply no substitute for the large batch that has been slowly cooked to perfection.

 This is a scaled down version which will work perfectly well for those of you who want to make an Indian takeaway style curry for four people.

-This restaurant style curry sauce should be looked at as you would a stock.
+Think of the curry sauce as you would a vegetable stock.
 It is quite bland but when you add different spices to it you can make your favourite curries very fast.
+All of the most popular curry house recipes are in my ebook though you will find a nice selection here on the site too.

 - 3 tennis ball sized cooking onions – finely sliced